bmlt-enabled/crouton/contribute.md

-To contribute to crouton, fork, make your changes and send a pull request to the master branch.
+To contribute to crouton, fork, make your changes and send a pull request to the main branch.

 Take a look at the issues for bugs that you might be able to help fix.